New and Improved Spanning Ratios for Yao Graphs: Spanning ratio of Y6

-Lem.~\ref{lem:Induct} leaves out $Y_6$ edges falling within the $\delta$-cones, that could conceivably \emph{not} make progress toward the goal.
+Lemma~\ref{lem:Induct} leaves out $Y_6$ edges falling within the $\delta$-cones, that could conceivably \emph{not} make progress toward the goal.
 For example, following one edge of an equilateral triangle leaves one exactly as far away from the other corner as at the start.
-However, we will see that when all relevant edges of $Y_6$ fall with the $\delta$-cones near $\pi/3$, the restricted geometric structure ensures that progress toward the goal is indeed made, and again induction applies.
+However, we will see that when all relevant edges of $Y_6$ fall within the $\delta$-cones , the restricted geometric structure ensures that progress toward the goal is indeed made, and again induction applies.

-\paragraph{Inductive step} The inductive step proof first handles the cases where edges of $Y_6$ directed from $a$ or from $b$ fall in the central portion of the relevant sectors, and so satisfy Lem.~\ref{lem:AlphaBetaMax}, and so Lem.~\ref{lem:Induct} applies.
+\paragraph{Inductive step} The inductive step proof first handles the cases where edges of $Y_6$ directed from $a$ or from $b$ fall in the central portion of the relevant sectors, and so satisfy Lemma~\ref{lem:AlphaBetaMax}, and so Lemma~\ref{lem:Induct} applies.